Medicare is a federal health insurance program that primarily provides coverage to Americans age 65 and older.

 Enrolling in Parts A and B of Original Medicare qualifies you to switch to a Medicare Advantage plan.

-That represents nearly one out of every five Americans.
+More than 65 million people were enrolled in Medicare in 2023, nearly one out of every five Americans.

 The federal government launched the Medicare program in 1965 to provide health insurance to citizens as they approach retirement, a time in their lives when getting coverage through employment ceases to be an option for many.